Marcus Sheff

 Marcus Sheff (מרקוס שף; born 1963) is an Israeli-British non-profit chief executive officer (CEO), former media executive and journalist.

 Early life and education

-Sheff was born in the Whitefield, Manchester, United Kingdom in 1963 in a Jewish family.
+Sheff was born in Whitefield, Manchester, United Kingdom in 1963 in a Jewish family.
 His late father, Alan, a dentist, was president of the Whitefield Hebrew Congregation.
 His mother, Sylvia, was a recipient of the MBE.
 She led a campaign to free Soviet Jews, most notable among them is Natan Sharansky.

 Sheff was educated at the Prestwich Jewish Day School, now known as Yesoiday Hatorah as well as Bolton School.
 Later, he attended the University of Leeds and graduated with a bachelor's degree in political science and international relations.
 He held several posts at the student union as was elected General Secretary of Leeds University Union in 1984 and on the NUS anti-racism committee in 1985.